-Threadfin Rainbowfish (Iriatherina werneri) Fish Species Profile
+Threadfin Rainbowfish (Iriatherina werneri) Species Profile & Care Guide

 The Threadfin Rainbowfish is a small fish which holds excellent appeal.
 They are very peaceful but are not recommended for a community aquarium as they are easily outcompeted for food, and their fins may get nipped by other species of fish.